Share On

 • Restrict access to your property (both in terms of vehicles and humans).
 Keep a log of humans and vehicles entering your property.

-• Create a controlled access point (with clear signage) so you can regulate and keep track of who enters and can ensure biosecurity measures are followed.
+• Create a controlled access point (with clear signage) to regulate and track who enters and ensure biosecurity measures are followed.

 • Designate a parking area outside the controlled access point.